johntao/blog-2025/src/content/default/my-used-page.md

 I don't do much fancy stuff in the DevOps area.
 Most of the time I just deploy, and make sure it work, then leave.

 - (G) IIS: activate (install) a few options, setup the site, port, pool and folder. switch 32 bit on and off.
 That's all.
-- (G) Task Scheduler: too simple to type extra notes. just make sure you create an obvious folder let your teammates know where to find it
+- (G) Task Scheduler: too simple to type extra notes. just make sure you create an obvious folder and let your teammates know where to find it
 - (G) Windows: it's okay for me.
 However, if one heavily relied on non-dotnet open source eco-system.
 You might be upset.
 - (F) GitHub Action: extremely rich eco-system.
 I only use the basic stuff
 - (F) Docker: just use it. nothing special.
 (I use docker to host the ELK solution, btw)